-- Contact the Employee Service Center to request a commencement package at least 30 days but not more than 90 days before your elected BENEFIT COMMENCEMENT DATE. - Send all required information, completed forms and related documents to the Employee Service Center within 90 days of the date on the commencement package. - See "If you are Currently a Terminated Vested or Retired Participant
+- Contact the Employee Service Center to request a commencement package at least 30 days but not more than 90 days before your elected BENEFIT COMMENCEMENT DATE. - Send all required information, completed forms and related documents to the Employee Service Center within 90 days of the date on the commencement package. - See "If you are Currently a Terminated Vested or Retired Participant Who has not yet Commenced Monthly Benefit Payments" on page 50 for details.

-Who has not yet Commenced Monthly Benefit Payments" on page 49 for details.
-If You Leave Marsh & McLennan Companies and Return If you are rehired, your Vesting Service and Benefit Service credited since December 31, 1984 is restored.
-Your Vesting Service and Benefit Service credited prior to January 1, 1985, if any, may be restored, depending on your vesting status when you left and the length of time before you are rehired.
-Generally, if you are rehired after you have commenced monthly benefit payments by any member company of the Marsh & McLennan Companies World-wide Controlled Group that is a participating company in the Plan, monthly benefit payments will cease and remain suspended while you are actively employed as a regular or temporary employee.
-(If you are rehired within 90 days of your termination and you commenced monthly benefit payments, you must repay any monthly benefit payments received since your termination date.)
-When you again terminate employment, your Accrued Benefit will be recalculated and offset by the value of any monthly benefit payments you previously received.
-Your benefit must recommence within three Contact Information months of the date you terminate employment.
-For more information, contact the Employee Service Center at +1 866 374 2662, any business day, from 8:00 a.m. to 8:00 p.m.
-Eastern time.
+If You Leave Marsh & McLennan Companies and Return

+- If you are rehired, your Vesting Service and Benefit Service credited since December 31, 1984 is restored. - Your Vesting Service and Benefit Service credited prior to January 1, 1985, if any, may be restored, depending on your vesting status when you left and the length of time before you are rehired. - Generally, if you are rehired after you have commenced monthly benefit payments by any member company of the Marsh & McLennan Companies World-wide Controlled Group that is a participating company in the Plan, monthly benefit payments will cease and remain suspended while you are actively employed as a regular or temporary employee.
+(If you are rehired within 90 days of your termination and you commenced monthly benefit payments, you must repay any monthly benefit payments received since your termination date.) - When you again terminate employment, your Accrued Benefit will be recalculated and offset by the value of any monthly benefit payments you previously received.
+Your benefit must recommence within three months of the date you terminate employment.